e-schultz/ts-js-react-training/exercises/data-fetch-03-start/README.md

   - **note** it may not be desirable to search on every key stroke, consider possibly using onBlur, or having a form with a submit button - up to you.
   - React uses Synthetic events, [Synthetic Event Documentation](https://reactjs.org/docs/events.html)
 - The request should be run with the new parameter

+## 04 - Fetch Refactoring

+- Can we break out the HackerNews component into smaller building blocks?
+- Can we improve the styling?
+- Can we make generic atoms for a list, and then hacker news specific ones ontop?
+- What about error handling?
+- Maybe try adding paging
+- Or sorting results
+- What other features of https://news.ycombinator.com/ could you try to build?

 ## API Response Notes